Installation

 <canvas>

-element in your project (optional, for capturing content from a different source) - Node.js 16+ and
+in your project (optional, otherwise the library will create one for you) - Node.js 16+ and

 npm